junxit/us-congress-bills-111/metadata.md

 - 2009-06-26 — Rule H. Res.
 587 passed House.
 - 2009-06-26 — Rule provides for consideration of H.R.
 2454 with 3 hours of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 A specified amendment is in order.
 In lieu of the amendment recommended by the Committee on Energy and Commerce now printed in the bill, an amendment in the nature of a substitute consisting of the text of H.R.
 2998, modified by an amendment printed in part A of this report shall be considered as adopted.
 - 2009-06-26 — Rules Committee Resolution H. Res.
 587 Reported to House.
 Rule provides for consideration of H.R.
 2454 with 3 hours of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 A specified amendment is in order.
 In lieu of the amendment recommended by the Committee on Energy and Commerce now printed in the bill, an amendment in the nature of a substitute consisting of the text of H.R.
 2998, modified by an amendment printed in part A of this report shall be considered as adopted.
+- 2009-07-06 — Received in the Senate, read the first time.
+- 2009-07-07 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 97.